slobodan-ilic/js-cube/README.md

 ## Implementation
 The basic architecture tries to imitate that of the [crunch-cube](https://github.com/Crunch-io/crunch-cube) (the Python package for the same purpose).

+## Current State
+- Basic type resolution for CAT (Categorical) and MR (Multiple Response)
+- Basic calculation of column-percentages for CAT x CAT

 ## Roadmap
-- Add basic dimension types functionality
+- Add basic dimension types functionality (proper resolution for other types, hiding MR_CAT dimensions)
-- Add row-, column- and table-wise direction percentage calculation for the common cube types
+- Add row-, column- and table-wise direction percentage calculation for the common cube types (univariate CAT, MR, bivariate CAT x CAT, CAT x MR, MR x CAT, MR x MR)
 - Try to come up with a POC, and see if it's feasible to use in production